-The local governments subject to inspections, as specified in II.
-3. (3), are Iwate prefecture, Miyagi prefecture, Fukushima prefecture, Ibaraki prefecture, Tochigi prefecture, and Gunma prefecture.
-Inspections are conducted based on samples collected more than once in two weeks on a regular basis.
+The local governments subject to inspections, as specified in II 3 (3), are Iwate prefecture, Miyagi prefecture, Fukushima prefecture, Tochigi prefecture, and Gunma prefecture.
+Samples are collected and inspections are conducted more than once in two weeks on a regular basis.

-- 2. The requirements for establishing items and areas to which restriction of distribution and/or consumption of foods concerned applies by the government - (1) Areas
+- 2. The requirements for establishing items/areas to which restrictions of distribution /consumption of foods concerned applies by the government - (1) Areas

-When prefectures are divided into a multiple number of areas, the restrictions of distribution and/or consumption can be established and/or cancelled by the unit of municipalities where cooler station or dairy plant (or all those who directly distribute to dairy plant) belong.
+When prefectures are divided into a multiple zones, the restrictions of distribution and/or consumption can be established and/or cancelled by a unit of municipalities where a unit of a cooler station or a dairy plant (or all those who directly distribute to a dairy plant) belong.